PTSD treatment for military, first responders and veterans

 - 18 hours of programming

-- One-on-one counseling session
+- One-on-one counselling session

 - Addresses issues that families face with someone’s addiction